Helsinki Day is a city-wide festival for everyone!

-This year, Helsinki Day is looking for acts to mark the city’s birthday.
-The acts should be visible and audible across the city to delight the public on 12 June but without gathering people together.
-Helsinki Day acts can be related to arts, nature or enlivening the urban environment, for example.
-The application process is now open online, and the acts for the programme will be selected by public vote.
+This year, Helsinki celebrates its birthday with Helsinki Day acts.
+The acts are visible and audible across the city to delight the public on 12 June but without gathering people together.
+The proposed acts were related to arts, nature and enlivening the urban environment, for example, and the acts for the Helsinki Day programme were selected by public vote.

 The Helsinki Day programme is coordinated by the Helsinki Events Foundation.